davidhalter/jedi-vim/README.rst

 Manual installation
 -------------------
-The plugin uses `git` submodules to fetch latest version of Jedi.
+The plugin uses `git` submodules to fetch the vendored versions of Jedi.

 To install using standard Vim 8 plugin system: